 Coimbra is a charming University town in the center of Portugal, halfway between Lisbon and Porto and less than 30 minutes from the Atlantic coast.
 It has a unique cultural heritage, including a specific variant of the traditional Fado music, long-lasting university traditions,

 Roman and Moorish influences, and being one of the earliest capitals of Portugal.

 Besides the old University campus, there are many tourist attractions in Coimbra, in line with its position as the capital of Portugal’s center region for centuries.
 Moreover, there is a wide range of tourist attractions less than one hour from Coimbra, including great Atlantic beaches and surf spots such as Figueira da Foz, Nazaré and Peniche, the world renowned Fátima Sanctuary, the “Dão” and “Bairrada” Wine Routes, Thermal SPAs (Luso, Curia), Templar Castles and several medieval towns worth visiting (e.g. Tomar, Óbidos, Batalha, Alcobaça).

 Getting to ECCWS

 We are now working with a specialist agency to offer a range of hotels for all ACPIL conferences, with prices lower than many online booking engines.
-You will find a number of hotels at various prices, but the designated Conference Hotel for ECCWS is Smarthotel Oslo.
+You will find a number of hotels at various prices, but the designated Conference Hotel for ECCWS is yet to be confirmed.
 This is usually where pre-conference drinks are held and where any transportation required for the conference dinner will run from.

 Key locations on Google Maps

-Key locations for the 17th European Conference on Cyber Warfare and Security ECCWS 2018 Oslo, Norway are shown on this google map:
+Key locations for the 18th European Conference on Cyber Warfare and Security ECCWS 2019 Coimbra, Portugal are shown on this google map: